Philippus/elastic4s/README.md

 ## Building and Testing

-Sorry SBT folks but this project is built with maven.
-To run the unit and integration tests
+This project is built with SBT.
+So to build
 ```
-mvn clean test
+sbt compile
 ```

+And to test
+```
+sbt test
+```

 Integration tests run on a locally built elastic that is brought up and torn down as part of the tests inside your standard /tmp folder.
 There is no need to configure anything externally.

-To build and deploy into your local repo
-```
-mvn clean install
-```

 ## Contributions
 Contributions to elastic4s are always welcome.
 Good ways to contribute include: